-Vinyl record cleaning solutions are one of the most highly-debated topics amongst vinyl collectors.
+Vinyl record cleaning solutions are one of the most highly debated topics among collectors.
 The importance of maintaining clean records is undeniable.
 The benefits are numerous: extending vinyl life, improving playback, preventing needle wear.
 You can even increase the value of some records with a good clean.

-However, there is no clear consensus on which method is best to clean records.
+However, there is no clear consensus on which method is best.
 There’s certainly something to be said about dry cleaning with a brush or microfiber cloth and no solution.
-But there comes a time in almost every record’s life when a more involved approach is necessary.
+But there comes a time in almost every record’s life when a more intense approach is necessary.

-Even the most careful among us are prone to touching the vinyl surface, which leaves deposits of oil which can wear away at the material over time.
-Mildew can form in humid rooms and unless you store vinyl records properly, your records can become afflicted.
-Not to mention those filthy records you dig through at thrift stores or garage sales.
-Who knows where those have been.
-Vinyl record cleaning solutions help to combat these, and other, vinyl record ailments.
+Even the most careful among us are prone to touching the vinyl surface, which leaves deposits of oil that can wear away at the material over time.
+Mildew can form in humid rooms, and unless you store vinyl properly, your records can become afflicted.
+Not to mention those records you dig through at thrift stores or garage sales!
+Record cleaning solutions help to combat these and other vinyl ailments.

-We’ve given some guidelines on an efficient process to clean vinyl records in an earlier post, but we stopped short of prescribing a specific cleaning solution.
+We’ve given some guidelines on an efficient process to clean vinyl records, but we stopped short of prescribing a specific cleaning solution.
 We simply didn’t feel confident in recommending one over the rest.
 With so many fervent defenders in different cleaning solution camps, how could we without a proper test?
-Which brings us here, lab coats on, to test popular cleaning solutions to use without a cleaning machine on some of the dirtiest records we could find.
+This brings us here to the Discogs labs.
+We tested popular cleaning solutions on some of the dirtiest records we could find.

 Homemade Vinyl Record Cleaning Solutions

-Full disclosure here, we will be covering only a few of the many homespun cleaning solutions you can find across the web.
+We will be covering only a few of the many homespun cleaning solutions you can find across the web.
 We provided a basic control group using tap water.
 We iterated on this using the commonly suggested solution of distilled water, dishwashing soap, and isopropyl alcohol.
-And we also wanted to try one of the most anxiety-inducing but passionately defended methods, wood glue.
-Yeah, we know, sounds crazy.
+We also wanted to try one of the most anxiety-inducing but passionately defended methods: wood glue.

 As far as solutions go, there is nothing simpler or cheaper than turning on the faucet and giving your records a rinse.

+The exact mixture is one part isopropyl alcohol, one part distilled water, and one to two drops of dishwashing soap.
+This combination of fluids is widely recommended as an efficient mixture to clean records using what are household materials.
 The three ingredients were easy to measure and easy to mix.
 To apply, we ordered a cheap spray bottle online.
-This made for an easy application, but might not be necessary if you’re looking to save money.
+This makes for a simple application but might not be necessary if you’re looking to save money.
 Once we sprayed the solution onto the vinyl, we applied light pressure, in a circular motion, to a microfiber cloth to work on the stains.

-The record needed a good rinse after application as there was a shiny film left on the vinyl surface.
+The record needed a good rinse after application because there was a shiny film left on the vinyl surface.
 We found that the solution did remove quite a lot of grime, as evidenced by the before and after.
-However, it was not great at removing some of the tougher spots of the exceptionally dirty Live Neil Diamond record we used.
+However, it was not great at removing some of the tougher spots of the exceptionally dirty we used.
 Not shown in the pictures are the copious amounts of time and elbow grease required.
 We re-cleaned this record with professional solutions later and easily removed more grime.